Jack Elam: Eye injury

-Education, military service and jobs prior to acting
+Education, military service, and jobs prior to acting

-Before becoming an actor, Elam completed his high-school education, got married, attended college, worked in a variety of jobs, and, despite being blind in one eye, served two years in the United States Navy during World War II.
+Before becoming an actor, Elam completed his high-school education, got married, attended college, worked in a variety of jobs, and despite being blind in one eye, served two years in the U.S. Navy during World War II.
 He completed his secondary education in Arizona, graduating from Phoenix Union High School in the late 1930s and then moving to California, where he majored in "business studies" at Modesto and Santa Monica junior colleges.
 During that time, he was also employed in several positions before entering military service, including work as a salesman for a "house trailer agency", as an accountant for the Standard Oil Company, a bookkeeper at the Bank of America, and a manager at the Hotel Bel-Air in Los Angeles.

-For a few years after his discharge from the navy, Elam continued to apply his business training as an accountant for Hopalong Cassidy Productions and as an independent auditor for Samuel Goldwyn and other moguls and companies associated with the film industry.
+For a few years after his discharge from the Navy, Elam continued to apply his business training as an accountant for Hopalong Cassidy Productions and as an independent auditor for Samuel Goldwyn and other moguls and companies associated with the film industry.
 That work required Jack to spend long hours each day reading and examining in detail large quantities of financial records, a routine that put too much strain on his right eye, his "good eye". "'I only see out of one eye'", he explained in an interview published in The Baltimore Sun in 1974, "'and that eye kept going shut.'"
-While Elam was widely recognized in Hollywood as "a leading independent auditor in motion pictures", by 1947 he found it necessary to quit that successful occupation entirely.
+While Elam was widely recognized in Hollywood as "a leading independent auditor in motion pictures", by 1947, he found it necessary to quit that successful occupation entirely.
 He added, "'I had [my right eye] operated on several times and finally the doctor said he couldn't open it any more.
 He told me I had to get out of the business immediately or go blind.'"